-MSU will accept up to 60 hours of credit by examination, limiting CLEP, DANTES, and Proficiency Exams to a maximum of 30 hours.
-Contact Testing Services at http://testing.mwsu.edu.
+MSU will accept up to 60 semester credit hours of credit by examination, limiting CLEP, DANTES, and Proficiency Exams to a maximum of 30 semester credit hours.
+Contact the Testing Center at http://testing.mwsu.edu.
 MSU Admissions evaluates CLEP, DANTES, AP, and IB credit as transfer credit.
+MSU Proficiency Exams will be posted to the student's academic record upon completion of nine semester credit hours at MSU.